alexauer/saturn-tower-server/README.md

 mongod
 ```

-The weatherstation server can be started form any folder on your system.
+Saturn tower server can be started form any folder on your system.
 Before starting up the server, create a file called 'main.json' and save it in a new folder called 'config'.
-Copy and edit the JSON file below according to your system (PORT).
+Copy and edit the JSON file below, according to your system (PORT).

 ```
 {